President of Mexico: President-elect

-Presidential powers
+Powers

 The 1917 Constitution borrowed heavily from the Constitution of the United States, providing for a clear separation of powers while giving the president wider powers than their American counterpart.

 For the first 71 years after the enactment of the 1917 Constitution, the president exercised nearly absolute control over the country.
 Much of this power came from the de facto monopoly status of the PRI.
 As mentioned above, they effectively chose their successor as president by personally nominating the PRI's candidate in the next election.
 In addition, the unwritten rules of the PRI allowed them to designate party officials and candidates all the way down to the local level.
 They thus had an important (but not exclusive) influence over the political life of the country (part of their power had to be shared with unions and other groups, but as an individual, they had no peers).
 This and their constitutional powers made some political commentators describe the president as a six-year dictator, and to call this system an "imperial presidency".
 The situation remained largely unchanged until the early 1980s when a grave economic crisis created discomfort both in the population and inside the party, and the president's power was no longer absolute but still impressive.

 An important characteristic of this system is that the new president was effectively chosen by the old one (since the PRI candidate was assured of election) but once they assumed power, the old one lost all power and influence ("no reelection" is a cornerstone of Mexican politics).
 In fact, tradition called for the incumbent president to fade into the background during the campaign to elect their successor.
 This renewed command helped maintain party discipline and avoided the stagnation associated with a single person holding power for decades, prompting Peruvian novelist Mario Vargas Llosa to call Mexico's political system "the perfect dictatorship" since the president's powers were cloaked by democratic practice.

 With the democratic reforms of recent years and fairer elections, the president's powers have been limited in fact as well as in name.
 Vargas Llosa, during the Fox administration, called this new system "The Imperfect Democracy".
 The current rights and powers of the president of Mexico are established, limited and enumerated by Article 89 of the Constitution which include the following: